steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### ONNX

-Once those tweaks were done, I was finally able to export the trained model as ONNX.
-All I had to do was give the export function an example of what the input shape would look like.
+Once those tweaks were done, I was finally able to export the trained model as CoreML, through ONNX.
+To export as ONNX, I called the export function with an example of what the input would look like.

 ```python{4-5}
 import torch